 \section{Introduction}

 A point cloud is a group of points for describing the object shapes in the 3D space.
-Due to its importance for many downstream applications, such as autonomous driving \cite{chen20203d}, virtual and augmented reality \cite{ni2018point}, and robotics \cite{pomerleau2015review}, point cloud analysis has recently gain enormous popularity in the computer vision community.
-However, point clouds are irregular (i.e., unevenly distributed), which makes learning their 3D geometry challenging \cite{qi2017pointnet++}.
+Due to its importance for many downstream applications, such as autonomous driving \cite{chen20203d}, virtual and augmented reality \cite{ni2018point}, and robotics \cite{pomerleau2015review}, point cloud analysis has recently gained enormous popularity in the computer vision community.
+However, point clouds are irregular (i.e., unevenly distributed), which makes learning 3D geometry challenging \cite{qi2017pointnet++}.

-The pioneering work PointNet \cite{qi2017pointnet} attempts to process each point in the point cloud independently with multi-layer perceptions (MLPs).
-The follow-up approach PointNet++ \cite{qi2017pointnet++} further introduce set abstraction layers to exploit the local geometry.
+The pioneering work PointNet \cite{qi2017pointnet} attends each point in the point cloud independently with Multi-Layer Perceptions (MLPs).
+The follow-up work PointNet++ \cite{qi2017pointnet++} introduces set abstraction layers to exploit the local geometry.
 Specifically, the set abstraction layers consist of a sampling layer, a grouping layer, and a PointNet layer for non-linear mapping.
-The sampling layer (e.g., Farthest Point Sampling \cite{moenning2003fast}) is used to select the representative points, whereas the grouping layer (e.g., K-Nearest Neighbors \cite{peterson2009k}) is employed to select the points closest to the representative points.
+The sampling layer (e.g., Farthest Point Sampling (FPS) \cite{moenning2003fast}) is used to select the representative points, whereas the grouping layer (e.g., K-Nearest Neighbors (KNN) \cite{peterson2009k}) is employed to select the points closest to the representative points.

-Inspired by PointNet++, a handful of works have attempted to exploit the local geometry of point cloud by incorporating convolution \cite{wu2019pointconv, xu2021paconv}, graph \cite{wang2019dynamic, lin2020convolution}, trasformers \cite{guo2021pct, zhao2021point} or geometric methods \cite{ma2022rethinking, ran2022surface} in the non-linear mapping layers.
-Meanwhile, many researchers have exploited the global geometry of the point cloud, using adaptive sampling \cite{yan2020pointasnl}, mesh \cite{lahav2020meshwalker}, curve \cite{xiang2021walk}, or surfaces \cite{ran2022surface}.
-Unlike the local geometry, the global point features bring long-range semantics, which is particularly useful for part segmentation and semantic segmentation tasks \cite{yan2020pointasnl, xiang2021walk, bello2020deep}.
+With the success of PointNet++, a handful of works have attempted to exploit the local geometry of point cloud by incorporating convolution \cite{wu2019pointconv, xu2021paconv}, graph \cite{wang2019dynamic, lin2020convolution}, transformers \cite{guo2021pct, zhao2021point} or geometric methods \cite{ma2022rethinking, ran2022surface} in the non-linear mapping layers.
+Unlike the local geometry, the global point features bring long-range semantics, which benefit part segmentation and semantic segmentation \cite{yan2020pointasnl, xiang2021walk, bello2020deep}.
+The global geometry exploration of point cloud often involves adaptive sampling \cite{yan2020pointasnl}, mesh \cite{lahav2020meshwalker}, curve \cite{xiang2021walk}, or surfaces \cite{ran2022surface}.